-Carl Brown is the Head of the Nottingham Trent University Doctoral School and is a Professor of Physics in the School of Science of Technology.
-As Head of the Doctoral School he has taken a particular interest in personalised digital support for Postgraduate Research students, with the launch of a new “one-stop-shop” online App to support progression, and in the provision of integrated support for, and University wide training for, Postgraduate Research students.
-As an established Research Leader in liquid interactions and complex fluids, he has published 65 peer-reviewed papers, and has attracted grant funding as PI or Co-I of £2.7M, including from industry, and from the EU, UK MoD, and the UK EPSRC.
+Carl Brown is a Professor of Physics in the School of Science of Technology.
+He leads research in liquid interactions and complex fluids, has published 65 peer-reviewed papers, and has attracted grant funding as PI or Co-I of £2.7M, including from industry, and from the EU, UK MoD, and the UK EPSRC.
 He has been the Director of Studies for 10 PhD researchers whilst at Nottingham Trent and Oxford Universities.

-His teaching contributions are made to Bachelors and Masters projects in Physics.
+His teaching contributions are made to Bachelors and Masters projects in Physics, and on the M-level PHYS42534 Imaging Matter module.

 Professor Brown is a member of the Soft Matter Physics Research Group, https://www.ntu.ac.uk/research/subject-areas/physics